boldare/boldare-radar/README.md

 ## How to update the data?

-Edit or add new file in `src/data` folder.
+Edit or add new file in `data` folder.